Hannanf/capstone_project/README.md

 ## Technology

-* Data is collected and preprocessed in Python - Jupyter Notebook, using Pandas
+* Data is collected and preprocessed in Jupyter Notebook, using Pandas and Python
-* Preprocessed data is imported into Postgres using pgAdmin
+* Preprocessed data is imported into Postgres database using pgAdmin
-* The databse will then connect to Machine Learning model, and will be processed using Jupyter Notebook
+* Then using Jupyter Notebook, a Machine Learning model is created and connected to the database
-* The data visualization will be presented in a webpage that is coded using HTML, CSS, and Javascript; the presentation slides will be created using Google slides
+* The data visualization will be presented in a webpage that is coded using HTML, CSS, and Javascript; the presentation slides is displayed using Google slides

 ## Database

-The database was created in PostgresSQL, in which the data was collected from real datasets for life insurance demographics and cost.
-The includes all the tables, and the data is consists of total 1300 real customers.
+The database was created in PostgresSQL which includes two tables.
+The data was collected from real clients data for life insurance demographics and cost.
+The database is stored on Amazon Web Services RDS (free tier).

-ERD:
+ERD: (picture to be uploaded)

 The database meets all of the requirements of this project:

-*
+* Database interfaces with the project in some format: the database interfaces with the machine learning model, and it is stored on AWS.
+* Includes at least two tables: the database includes 2 tables, we used PostgresSQL to create the tables and processed the joining for our machine learning model.
+* Includes at least one join using the database language:
+* Includes at least one connection string: SQLalchemy is used for connecting data to the machine learning model.

 ## Machine Learning Model